-Water is the biggest enemy of hardwood floors.
-After a flood, your best chance of recovering your hardwood floor is to hire a professional restoration company immediately.
-However, failing to protect your floor from moisture or spills on a daily basis can also cause irremediable damage.
-Here is what you can do to keep your hardwood floor dry and undamaged:
+Water is arguably one of the biggest enemies of hardwood floors.
+After a flood, your best chance of recovering your flooring is to hire a professional restoration company immediately.
+However, failing to protect your floor from moisture or spills on a daily basis can also cause irreversible damage.

-Remove wet, moist or damp items, such as carpets, clothes, boots or appliances, from the floor as fast as possible.
+- Remove wet, moist, or damp items, such as carpets, clothes, boots, or appliances, from contact with the floor as soon as possible.

-Wipe up any spills from the surface of the hardwood floor immediately to prevent the liquid from penetrating the floor.
+- Wipe up any spills from the surface immediately to prevent the liquid from penetrating the floor.

-Inspect the plumbing and fix any leaks that could cause water to leak into the floor (or any structural component for that matter).
+- Inspect the plumbing and fix any leaks that might contribute to water getting onto the floor surface (or any structural component, for that matter).

-Control the humidity in your home.
-Be aware that during the summer, air tends to be moister and during the winter, the air is dryer than usual.
+- Control the humidity in your home.
+During the summer, air tends to be moister and during the winter, the air is dryer.
 Both moist and dry air can affect wood, so adjust your humidifier accordingly.

-When cleaning hardwood floors, use a quality product intended specifically for hardwood floors.
+- When cleaning hardwood floors, use a quality product intended specifically for hardwood floors.
 Make sure you don’t leave pools or puddles of liquid, no matter how small, on your floor.
-Don’t soak the mop head or the cloth you are using; instead, only dampen them a little.
+Don’t soak the mop head or the cloth you are using; instead, only dampen them.